DevExpress/devextreme-documentation/concepts/50 React Components/02 Create a DevExtreme Application/45 Authentication/10 Integrate with a Back End.md

-Stub authentication functions for back-end requests are located in the `api` folder.
+Stub authentication functions for back-end requests are located in the `src\api\auth.js` file.
 Update these functions to make actual requests to your back end.

-Each authentication function returns an object with the following fields:
+Each function returns an object with the following fields:

 <table class="dx-table">
     <tr>